“Like” us on Facebook!

 On Weekend Tours our team does each of the following things in their entirety:

-Aeros is a group of 31 students and 4 staff members who use physical, spiritual, and emotional talents to show God’s love.
-Our team consists of 4 freshmen, 2 sophomores, 19 juniors, and 15 seniors.
+Aeros is a group of students and staff members who use physical, spiritual, and emotional talents to show God’s love.

 Kelly Sherwood (Girls’ Captain)

 Kelly was born in raised in Traverse City, Michigan.
 She has been on Aerokhanas for all four years of high school at Great Lakes Adventist Academy.
 She enjoys trying new things, going on adventures and performing gymnastics and aerial arts.
 Kelly loves Jesus, and is very motivated to bring others closer to Him.

 Mike Narita (Guys’ Captain)

 Mike Narita is from New Hudson, Michigan, and has been on the team for one and a half years.
 He enjoys hanging out with friends and trying new things.
 He loves the Lord and wants to work for God wherever he goes.

 Coach Tedd Webster has been at Great Lakes Adventist Academy since 2003 and has over 30 years experience as a coach.
 He coached for 10 years at Greater Miami Academy and 11 years at Dakota Adventist Academy.
 His grandfather was Professor Shull, a former principal at Cedar Lake Academy (now GLAA), and his mother, Alice Hughes Webster, graduated from Cedar Lake Academy.
 He was a recipient of the prestigious Zapara Award for excellence in teaching, and enjoys all outdoor activities in his free time.
 He and his wife Teri have two children Jessica (GLAA ’09) and Jordan (GLAA ’11).

 Sietie Heslop (Team Mom)